mongodb/docs/source/reference/server-status.rst

 .. status:: dur.compression

-   The :status:`dur.compression` value undocumented.
+   .. versionadded:: 2.0

-TODO-pending waiting on email from dwight
+   The :status:`dur.compression` represents the compression ratio of the :term:`journal <journaling>`.

 .. status:: dur.commitsInWriteLock